IBM/charts/community/knative/README.md

 ## Chart Details

-This chart is comprised of multiple subcharts which is illustrated in the structure below:
+This chart is comprised of multiple subcharts which is illustrated in the structure below.
+Disabling a chart will disable all charts below it in the chart structure.
+When enabling a subset of charts note that the parent charts are prerequisites and must be installed previously or in conjunction.
 ```
 knative                         (default)
 ├── build                       (default)